 These notes will help you when after that conversation, you will go online to research your options.
 Just type in the name of the computer recommended to you and find what you can find about it.
 You will find that most of the recommended computers will be similar in power, memory, etc. That is because the computer service geeks have already doen the pre-selection for you.
 What you really need to focus on at this stage is the style and look you want, the kind of design and set up that makes you most comfortable and the size of the screen you are after.
 If you are really serious about doing your homework, do not miss the mentions of the product on various forums.
 The forums are there to share real customer experiences.
 However, be careful to take what is written in the forums with a grain of salt.
 The way these forums are run allows for a level of misrepresentation and inaccurate information.

-Once you are set on what computer you will be buying, you have two option: go to the likes of JB Hi Fi and converse with a sales assistant; b) call a computer service company and have the computer delivered to your door.
+Once you are set on what computer you will be buying, you have two option: go to the likes of JB Hi Fi and converse with a sales assistant; or call a computer service company and have the computer delivered to your door.

 There are pros and cons about both of those options.
 If you go with the JB Hi Fi and manage to deal with the customer experience, you will definitely have your computer and if everything goes well, a functioning one.
 You will then need to take it home, locate all the software bits you need it to run, work out which order they need to be installed, install them …..and deal with all the problems that may arise in the process, by yourself.
 However, you will pay less money.

 If you choose to call computer service geeks, the computer will be delivered to you and installed.
 The computer geeks will also make sure that all the bits than need to talk to each other do talk to each other.
+If you would like us to set up and install a new computer or laptop for you, contact our Geeks on 1300 883 021 or fill in our online booking form!

 The choice is yours on this one.